deep-muni/Quality-Education/README.md

 $ npm start
 ```

-Install the dependencies and devDependencies and start the backend server.
+Install the dependencies and devDependencies and start the frontend.

 ```sh
 $ npm install